saturncloud/images/saturn-pytorch/README.md

 # Saturn Pytorch

 ## Description
 An image for deep learning with [PyTorch](https://pytorch.org/).
 Includes all requirements for using PyTorch on a GPU and with Dask.
-A GPU instance in recommended for this image.
+A GPU instance is required for this image.
 <hr>

 **OS**: [Ubuntu 18.04 LTS](https://releases.ubuntu.com/18.04/)